-Usually, the most of the International students in the USA wish to work in USA after their OPT also so that they could gain high-value work experience relevant to their degree studies.
+Usually, most of the International Students in the USA wish to work in the USA after their OPT also so that they could gain high-value work experience relevant to their degree studies.
 Hence, the H1B visa program is designed for and made available to F1 students to achieve this goal.
-The H-1B is a nonimmigrant visa for “specialty” workers which allows foreign national to work temporarily in the U.S. in a professional job.
+The H-1B is a nonimmigrant visa for “specialty” workers which allows foreign nationals to work temporarily in the U.S. in a professional job.

 In fact, the USCIS even introduced a separate H1B quota (allocation of H1B visas) for International students on OPT.